 - Learn how to motivate call center employees to be consistently productive

 - Understand the best ways to engage Millennial and Gen-Z workers

-- Build a work environment and company culture that meets millennial needs and expectations
+- Build a work environment and company culture that meets millennial needs and expectations of younger workers

 At the same time, millennials prioritize meaningful experiences over material things.
 Your Gen Y agents don’t want to just show up at work, they want to feel like they are doing something that is personally fulfilling.
 Understanding their perspectives about work will give you a jump start on motivating these call center employees and keeping them engaged for the long term.

 The next up-and-coming generation of workers was born into a thriving digital world in the late 1990s to early 2000s.
 Their mobile devices are like appendages and their innate facility with technology demands a future that keeps up with their expectations.